|Overall Rating:||Overall Rating|

 Melaleuca MLM Review

 The opportunity Melaleuca.com is from Frank VanderSloot and is a multi-level marketing or MLM health and beauty aids company.

 In this review, we aim to find out if they are a legitimate direct sales home business income opportunity or just a pyramid scheme.

 They focus on recruiting more and more downline recruiters rather than selling their products.

-It would just barely brush the border of a pyramid scheme if it wasn’t for the actual product being there.
+It would just barely brush the border of being a pyramid scheme if it wasn’t for the actual products being sold there.

 Stating right from the start it was very easy to find a multitude of complaints, rip off-site reports, and negative reviews about Melaleuca.

 As well as Melaleuca’s cult-like reps and allegations of the products being very unsafe.